Family History > SACO

 And the highlight of the banquet is

-the Chinese (Nationalist) government, commemorating their service in China
+from the Chinese (Nationalist) government, commemorating their service

-during World War II.
-This year, four medals were distributed.
+in China during World War II.
+In 2004, four medals were distributed.

 There were two definitive books written about SACO.